vEnhance/web.evanchen.cc/input/techspeech.md

 - Read on about [files and folders](filesys.html).
 - See [the learning path](techsupport.html)
   for advice about things like what language to work with.

-[^ioi]:
-    The IOI is an algorithmic contest,
-    which means that part of the problem is first _finding_ an algorithm, and after that actually _implementing_ it in C++.
-    I'm here to say that even the latter ability alone is valuable, even if you never learn graph theory or Dijkstra's algorithm.

-[^think]:
-    I, and several others, also suspect that knowing programming changes the way you think.
-But this is harder to measure or prove, so I only stated the weaker claim.

 [otisweb]: https://github.com/vEnhance/otis-web